LeahArmstrong/guetzli-mac-service/README.md

 Since it is such simple/generic code, it may already exist out there somewhere in a similar form.

+**Usage:**
+To use, download this repository and in the release folder, when opened on Mac, the .workflow file will be available, double-click to install and/or open with Automator for further editing.
+When it installs this way, it installs by default to /Users/*username*/Library/Services

 **License:** None / Open / Do-whatever-you-want-with-it

 **Disclaimer:** The user assumes all responsibility for use of these files